-MAPS is a project to bring mindfulness to children and young people in Alternative Provision (AP) settings in England.
+MAPS is a project which started in 2021 to bring mindfulness to children and young people in Alternative Provision (AP) settings in England.
 Funded by The Bright Future Trust, this two year project will ensure that MiSP’s high-quality, evidence-based mindfulness programme .b is available to vulnerable children and young people who are at the highest risk of social exclusion.

 Evidence from scientific research consistently demonstrates that, to access the benefits of mindfulness, teachers must practice it themselves before they teach it to students.

-MAPS will provide 60 AP staff with training so that they can learn to practice mindfulness themselves, then train to teach mindfulness to young people with appropriate materials, a peer group network and ongoing support.
+MAPS is providing 60 AP staff with training so that they can learn to practice mindfulness themselves, then train to teach mindfulness to young people with appropriate materials, a peer group network and ongoing support.

 Our aim is for each trained teacher to deliver the .b curricula to at least 30 children and young people within the project timeframe, reaching a minimum of 1,800 children in this period: